kserve/modelmesh-performance/docs/README.md

-## Using deployment scripts
+## Using Deployment Scripts
-The scripts requires [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) and login your namespace where the ModelMesh Serving is installed, usually `modelmesh-serving` namespace.
-Below are examples of creating/removing models from the ModelMesh Serving instance using the included shell scripts:
+The scripts require [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) and setting the context to use the namespace where ModelMesh Serving is installed, usually `modelmesh-serving`.
+Below are examples of creating/removing models from the ModelMesh Serving instance using the included shell scripts.

 ```bash
 cd multi_model_tester
 ```

+### Deploying Models
 ```bash
 # Deploy 5000 Mnist Onnx models named mnist-onnx-1 to mnist-onnx-5000 at concurrency of 10
 ./deployNpredictors.sh 10 mnist-onnx 1 5000 deploy_1mnist_onnx_predictor.sh